ClouDNS/cloudns-php-sdk/README.md

 1. [Download](https://github.com/ClouDNS/cloudns-php-sdk/archive/master.zip) the SDK file.
 2. Add the SDK file to your project's folder.
 3. Include it in your project.
-Here is a basic exmaple on how to do so:
+Here is a basic example on how to do so:

 ```
 <?php